 Protects Heart:

 Rich in phytochemicals, Chayote plays a major role in improving blood flow, thus regulating high blood pressure.
 The presence of myricetin, an antioxidant not only brings down the levels of cholesterol but also fights against inflammation, thus preventing chronic cardiovascular diseases.
-Add this vegetable to your daily diet for protecting the health of your most vital organ, the heart.
+Add this vegetable to your daily diet to protect the health of your most vital organ, the heart.

 Improves Liver Function:

 A fatty liver is a dangerous condition, and it can happen in non-alcoholics as well.
-Various studies signal that regular intake of this nutritious vegetable considerably brings down the fatty deposits in liver and also reduces the levels of bad cholesterol of LDL.
-Regular intake of Chayote triggers metabolic activity improves the liver’s ability in processing fats.
+Various studies signal that regular intake of this nutritious vegetable considerably brings down the fatty deposits in the liver and also reduces the levels of bad cholesterol of LDL.
+Regular intake of Chayote triggers metabolic activity and improves the liver’s ability to process fats.

 Also Read: Liver Function Tests: Know The Types, How It Is Done And What To Expect